 I was together with another traveller to be the first ones to reach the Monastery that day.
 When we left, there was a queue of a few hundred people waiting to enter.

-So do yourself a favor and get out of bed early the day you are going to visit The Tiger`s Nest.
+So do yourself a favour and get out of bed early the day you are going to visit The Tiger`s Nest.

 Tourists will complain about the bad weather, a Traveler will find a reason to enjoy it.

-Here are the photos from the amazing trip not as good as I would have preferred.
+Here are the photos from the fantastic trip, not as good as I would have preferred.